 A FIERY COMPONENT

 Greenseeing as a fiery trait deserves some more attention.
-We’ve examined the Myrish lens as an analogy to greenseeing but there there is more evidence in Catelyn’s arc suggestive of a fiery inheritance:
+We’ve examined the Myrish lens as an analogy to greenseeing but in addition to her red hair, there there is more evidence in Catelyn’s arc suggestive of a fiery inheritance:

 Of all the rooms in Winterfell’s Great Keep, Catelyn’s bedchambers were the hottest.
 She seldom had to light a fire.
 The castle had been built over natural hot springs, and the scalding waters rushed through its walls and chambers like blood through a man’s body, driving the chill from the stone halls, filling the glass gardens with a moist warmth, keeping the earth from freezing.
 Open pools smoked day and night in a dozen small courtyards.
 That was a little thing, in summer; in winter, it was the difference between life and death.

-Winterfell is not a cold place, indeed, as the home of a family associated with ice, Winterfell is a rather warm place.
-Probably built over an area of former volcanic activity or geothermal hot-spots, the castle benefits from natural hot springs, the scalding waters flowing through the walls compared to blood coursing through a man’s body.
-In this naturally warm environment, it’s significant that Catelyn’s chambers happen to be the hottest, so warm that she hardly needs to light a fire.
+Winterfell is not a cold place, indeed, for the home of a family associated with ice, Winterfell is a rather warm place.
+Probably built over an area of former volcanic activity or geothermal hot-spots, the castle benefits from natural hot springs, the scalding waters flowing through the walls compared to blood coursing through a man’s veins.
+In this naturally warm environment, it’s significant that Catelyn’s chambers are the hottest, so warm she hardly needs to light a fire.

 Not only is Catelyn’s room the hottest in Winterfell, it appears that like Daenerys, she prefers and can tolerate hot, steamy baths.
 Born on the Red fork, her home in the Riverlands was warm and sunny, the godswood there a bright airy place filled with the birdsong and flowers.
 She also jokingly notes that Winterfell must have been built in the wrong place.